xStarbound/xStarbound/doc/lua/npc.md

 # npc

-The `npc` table is for functions relating directly to the current npc.
+The `npc` table is for functions relating directly to the current NPC.
 It is available only in NPC scripts.

 ---